trizen/sidef/TUTORIAL.md

 [1,2,3].sort {|a,b| b <=> a }  # returns a new array: [3,2,1]
 ```

-Starting with version 3.00, Sidef introduced the following Block methods:
+Additionally, the following Block methods are also available:

 ```ruby
 say {|n| n**2 }.map(1..5)        #=> [1, 4, 9, 16, 25]